Skip to main content

 Fundamentals

-Your is an intimate chronicle of your life, a biological narrative that details your body’s unique operational blueprint.
+Your health data is an intimate chronicle of your life, a biological narrative that details your body’s unique operational blueprint.
 When you engage with a digital health tool, you are extending a degree of trust, allowing that application access to this personal story.

 The nature of that trust, and the protections built around it, differs profoundly between an application provided by your hospital and one you download from a commercial app store.
 Understanding this distinction is the first step in reclaiming agency over your own physiological information.